peterparkedcar165/minecraft_mod_ideas/README.md

 # Attributes 💭:

 Ability Power: Attribute based off Attack Damage, Arrow Damage, Arrow Velocity.
 Used to quantify damage dealt by abilities.
-Equal to 100% of Attack Damage, 400% of Arrow Damage and Velocity after 1.
+Equal to 100% of Attack Damage, 400% of Arrow Damage and Velocity.

 # Enchants 💭: